Residential & Commercial Medium Risk

 Frequently Asked Questions

-- You can request that small claims be carved out from arbitration.
+A carve-out for small claims is a commonly negotiated exception.
 Many arbitration clauses exempt disputes below a threshold (often $10,000).
 Small claims court is typically faster and cheaper than arbitration for small amounts.